CesarRoaldes/destroyed_bluidings_detection/README.md

 ## Get started with the code

-Instruction to reproduce our results
+Instruction to reproduce our results :

+We have numbered our notebooks so that the user can easily find their way around in the required order.
+The main notebooks are gathered in the folder **notebooks**, while the part concerning transfer learning on the EuroSAT dataset in set aside in the folder **euroSAT**.

 ## References